 Then, ask your spouse to agree to one night a week when the two of you can have alone time without phone calls, e-mails, or visits from family members.
 Suggest to your spouse to choose another night for them to devote to their relatives.
 If you have a good relationship with your in-laws, you might invite them over to dinner to show your spouse their family is important to you, too, and you are not asking them to give them up.
 You just want your relationship to be their top priority, which is natural once you’re married.

 If your in-laws never wanted you to marry their child, it can be a big challenge to overcome.
 Even if you've made mistakes in the past and are working hard to make your future brighter, it can be hard for your in-laws to see a change.
 If they came to your wedding with grimaces on their faces, and barely congratulated you, your relationship with them probably took a hit.
 If your spouse is hurt, you should organize a meeting with your in-laws and spouse.

 Make dinner for them or take them out to dinner and tell them you understand their concerns about your marriage.
-Tell them, however, you love their child and you’re putting your life together one piece at a time with their help and encouragement.
+Tell them that you love their child and are putting your life together one piece at a time with their help and encouragement.
 Express your desire to have a relationship with your spouse's parents, and let them know they are welcome in your lives and in your heart.

 Then, give them the chance to give their side of the story.
 Listen carefully to what they say, without interrupting.
 Find out what they want and what it will take to repair your relationship with them for the sake of your spouse.
 Control your anger and speak in a calm tone.
 Show them respect and be honest.
 They’ll likely return the favor.
 It won’t be easy, but you’ll be able to build a relationship.
 Your spouse will be grateful and your lives will be more peaceful.
 Plus, you won’t feel guilty for keeping your spouse and their family apart.